 NDCC, Section 61-24.6 declares necessary the pursuit of a project "...that would supply and distribute water to the people of northwestern North Dakota through a pipeline transmission and delivery system..."
-NDCC 61-24.6 authorizes the Water Commission to construct,
+NDCC 61-24.6 authorizes the DWR to construct.

 In 2002, lawsuits were initiated, but various elements of project construction had been allowed to proceed by court order including most of the distribution system and nearly the entirety of the supply pipeline.

 In August 2017, the District of Columbia District Court ruled on the case in favor of the United States Bureau of Reclamation and the State of North Dakota.
 Manitoba and Missouri both appealed the District Court’s ruling to the United States Appellate Court for the District of Columbia Circuit.
 Manitoba and the Bureau of Reclamation entered into settlement negotiations, after which Manitoba withdrew its appeal.
 In May 2019, the Circuit Court upheld the District Court’s Ruling.
 Missouri had until August 2019 to appeal the case to the Supreme Court but did not, thus ending nearly 17 years of litigation on the project.

 For more information on Northwest Area Water Supply, please contact Tim Freije, P.E., NAWS/SWPP Section Chief at (701) 328-1050 or e-mail.